Stanton W. Kratzok Diary

 Description of Collection

-The Stanton W. Kratzok diary, consists of an 82 page bound typescript produced by Stanton W. Kratzok using a portable Remington typewriter and a xerographic copy of the original.
+The collection consists of an 82 page bound typescript produced by Stanton W. Kratzok using a portable Remington typewriter and a xerographic copy of the original.
 The diary chronicles his trip to Europe and the Soviet Union in the summer of 1935 as part of a study abroad program organized by the Institute of International Education.
 The diary begins with his experiences and observations aboard the White Star Line’s Britannic and ends with Kratzok boarding the Majestic bound for the United States.
 Kratzok’s observations during the trip cover a myriad of topics including working conditions aboard the passenger ships; uniformed policewomen and the availability of birth control in London, England; the operation of a Jewish court conducted in Yiddish in Kiev, Ukraine; and the “absolute social freedom of the negro” in Paris, France.
 Approximately half of the diary is comprised of entries pertaining to politics, the legal system, living conditions, and Jewish culture in the Soviet Union.
 The diary is a detailed account of a young American Jewish man’s thoughts and observations as they pertain to the people and places he encountered during his travels abroad.
 The diary entries are not merely observational, but also illustrate Kratzok’s views of political and social issues and their impact on Jews and non-Jews alike within the larger context of historical events of the interwar era.
 The xerographic copy includes an index of the diary with supplied title entries and a short biographical sketch written by his daughter, Frances W. Kratzok.

 Collection is open for research.